Definition of Byzantine in English:

 - What you are seeing in these churches is a reflection of the long tradition of Eastern Christianity, in both its Orthodox Christian and Byzantine Catholic variants.

-1.1Of an ornate artistic and architectural style which developed in the Byzantine Empire and spread to Italy, Russia, and elsewhere.
-The art is typified by religious wall paintings and icons and the architecture by many-domed churches.
+1.1Of an ornate artistic and architectural style that developed in the Byzantine Empire and spread especially to Italy and Russia.
+The art is generally rich and stylized (as in religious icons) and the architecture typified by many-domed, highly decorated churches.